zeolearn/nodejs-text-tutorial/module6.md

 npm install --save express
 ```

-We can confirm that Express has correctly installed by two ways.
-First way is that there will be a new JSON object in `package.json` file named `dependencies` under which the Express module exists:
+We can confirm that Express has correctly installed in two ways.
+First, is that there will be a new JSON object in `package.json` file named `dependencies` under which the Express module exists:

 ```json
 {